Free SEN teaching resources

 200.gif

 There is a tree inside, an actual tree in the house.
 Christmas can be fun a sensory wonder but do those lights have to flash?
 Can we limit them to an hour?
-Remember all those decs take up room and can really impact on those with proprioception issues.
-If a decorated room isn’t working for you how about a decoration box that can have the tinsel, baubles and spinners in but be put away.
+Remember all those decs take up room and can really impact those with sensory processing issues.
+If a decorated room isn’t working for you how about a decoration box that can have the tinsel, baubles and spinners in but be put away when they become overwhelming?

-Christmas does not need to be a time to throw routines out of the window, nor do you need to miss out.
+Christmas does not need to be a time to throw home or classroom routines out of the window, nor do you need to miss out.
 Explain to your child ahead of time what will happen and for how long.
+Keep bedtimes and breakfast routines the same to reduce anxiety.

 4) Make a grab bag to survive the Christmas shop.